Turbul3nce/Nuclei_Templates/README.md

 ## Overview

 This respository is dedicated to nuclei templates I've created for CVEs and other vulnerabilities discovered.
+Credit is given to creators of the HackTheBox challenges and the rest of the application security community.

 ## Table of Contents